 It is argued that Pudovkin was the experiment's co-creator.
 It wouldn't be surprising to learn for sure that he was, since his theories on editing helped establish modern editing, as well as create a film language for editing that we still use to this day.

 At its core, the early Russian film theorists, like Pudovkin, believed that editing, the organization and placement of shots, was a means of expression that was unique to filmmaking -- something that wasn't (and still isn't) done in literature, theater, paintings, or the plastic arts.
 "The foundation of film art is editing."

-Pudovkin's 5 editing techniques are: contrast, parallelism, symbolism, simultaneity, and leit motif.
-Each of these techniques are in every editor's arsenal and used in virtually every film made around the world.
+Pudovkin's 5 editing techniques are contrast, parallelism, symbolism, simultaneity, and leitmotif.
+Each of these techniques is in every editor's arsenal and used in virtually every film made around the world.
 Becoming familiar with each of them is essential if you want to speak to your audience in a subtle way, rather than through extensive (and obnoxious) verbal on-screen exposition.

 The video below by filmmaker Evan Richards explains each in detail, as well as offering examples from contemporary films.

 A big thanks to Evan Richards for sharing his video with us.
 Also, who doesn't like free film theory books from those who wrote the book on film?
 Richards also gave a link to Pudovkin's book Film Technique and Film Acting -- a collection of his writings on cinema that was published in 1954.
 You can download the PDF for free here.